 - Income Support

-As of February 1 2019, the number of children you have does not affect your eligibility for Universal Credit, but it may affect how much you get.
+If you have children, the number of children you have does not affect your eligibility for Universal Credit, but it may affect how much you get.